All Episodes

 Tried and tried and tried and tried and tried.

-He went in, he tried to put together a coalition.
+He tried to put together a coalition.

 He was undercut.

-During all of those UN hearings, Security Council meetings and so forth.
+Remember Dominique DeVinipan and some of the brilliant wizards of SMART during all of those UN hearings, Security Council meetings and so forth.

 Anyway, the journal's right.